mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 Currently, kubernetes Job API offers a way to account for infrastructure failures by setting `.backoffLimit > 0`.
 However, this mechanism intructs the job controller to restart all failed pods - regardless of the root cause of the failures.
-However, in some scenarios this leads to unnecessary restarts of many pods, resulting in a waste of time and computational resources.
+Thus, in some scenarios this leads to unnecessary restarts of many pods, resulting in a waste of time and computational resources.
 What makes the restarts more expensive is the fact that the failures may be encountered late in the execution time of a program.